h2oai/ht-catalog/README.md

 - `3D Image Semantic Segmentation`
 - `Audio Regression`

-The use-cases descirbed in this project are relevant to different industries, for example:
+The use-cases described in this project are relevant to different industries, for example:

 - `Banking`
 - `Manufacturing`